xiix0/scam/README.md

-Fame is a vapor; popularity an accident; the only earthly certainty is oblivion.
+He that is giddy thinks the world turns round.
-		-- Mark Twain
+		-- William Shakespeare, "The Taming of the Shrew"